You will learn

-When you are creating a segment or configuring a flow filter using the Properties about someone option, you will notice a drop-down menu that appears after you choose a dimension for your condition.
-This drop-down menu relates to data type of the value you are inputting.
+When creating a segment or configuring a flow filter using Properties about someone, you will notice a dropdown menu that appears after you choose a dimension for your condition.
+This dropdown menu relates to the data type of the value you input.

 The following data types are available to select:

-A text input is any finite sequence of characters (i.e., letters, numerals, symbols and punctuation marks).
-A text input is always used to represent plain text, even when it includes numbers or is formatted like a date.
+A text input is any finite sequence of characters (i.e., letters, symbols, and punctuation marks).
+It is always used to represent plain text, even when it includes numbers or is formatted like a date.
 Use the text data type when numerals are mixed with other characters (e.g., a currency symbol).

-You can think of a text input as what might appear within quotation marks in a paragraph; the content doesn't matter, but whatever is inside of the quotation marks exists as a finite sequence of characters.
+You can think of a text input as what might appear within quotation marks in a paragraph — regardless of content in the quotation marks, whatever is inside of the quotation marks exists as a finite sequence of characters.
 Text inputs could be a favorite color, shopping preferences, or an email address.
 Below is a signup form that gathers preference information that will be translated into text properties.

 A number is a numeric value without a decimal.
 When you import numeric values into Klaviyo, we will automatically recognize the value as a number (vs. text).

-A date is used for any datetime value.
-Unlike a number, Klaviyo will only automatically recognize a date value as a date if the date is formatted in a certain way (YYYY-MM-DD HH:MM:SS).
+A date is used for any date-time value.
+Unlike a number, Klaviyo will only automatically recognize a date value as a date if it is formatted a certain way (i.e., YYYY-MM-DD HH:MM:SS).

 A list is any array of values, e.g. ["Offer1","Offer2"].
-In Klaviyo, the lists are used when the goal is to collect an array of words or phrases, where each single item in the array can be identified individually.
+In Klaviyo, lists are used when the goal is to collect an array of words or phrases, where every single item in the array can be identified individually.

-Another common use case is when Klaviyo captures a Placed Order metric through an integration, and the data we receive along with this Placed Order metric includes an "Items" property.
-This single "Items" property will need to include all items purchased in the order.
+Another common use case is when Klaviyo captures a Placed Order metric through an integration and the data we receive along with this placed order includes an Items property.
+This single Items property will need to include all items purchased in the order.

-To achieve this, the property is always synced and stored as an "array" (a list) in Klaviyo.
-This allows us to store the one property, Items, but have that property include a series of values (i.e. each item purchased in the single order), where each value in the array can be identified individually.
+To achieve this, the property is always synced and stored as an array (a list) in Klaviyo.
+This allows us to store the Items property while including a series of values (i.e., each item purchased in the single order), where each value in the array can be identified individually.